Publish your code and use open source to improve transparency, flexibility and accountability.

 - suggestions about how the code can be improved or where security can be improved

-The following questions are some of the points to consider when choosing technology and evaluating whether you want a proprietary or open source solution.
+The following questions are some of the points to consider when choosing technology and your preferred open source solution.
+These questions can also help if you are evaluating whether you want a proprietary or open source solution.

 - Does the solution do what you need it to do?